magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 Amazon Sales Channel requires a [Professional Seller account][2]{: target="_blank"} on Amazon Seller Central.
 Amazon charges a monthly subscription and fees for selling.
 See [Amazon: Choose your selling plan][3]{: target="_blank"}.

-## 3. Make sure you are an approved seller on Amazon.
+## 3. Make sure you are an approved Amazon seller.

 To integrate, you must have an approved Amazon Seller Central account.
-Your account must not have any restrictions existing on your account for products or categories.
+Your account must not have any restrictions for products or categories.
 Some products and categories require approval prior to creating listings.
 Review Amazon policies for category and product approval to ensure your products will be approved.
 See [Amazon: Categories and products requiring approval][4]{: target="_blank"}.

 It is also important to ensure that you have configured the following in your Amazon Seller Central account: